 Once signed and adopted it allows named registered nurses to administer the seasonal influenza vaccination to the organisation’s staff, including as a peer to peer vaccinator.
 Immunisers must be trained and competent to work in accordance with the written instruction.

 The written instruction template is available below along with a factsheet to support the use of the written instruction by organisations.
+Additional advice which is specific to GP practices is also available below.

 Further advice on the use of PGDs within Occupational Health Services is available via the link below.